 Focus on three events

-Scholars disagree about the controversy's details.
-They do agree that its arguments revolved around whether the primary Christian spring festival should happen on Nisan 14 (the Passover day) or annually on a Sunday.
+Scholars disagree about the controversy’s details.
+They do agree that its arguments revolved around whether the primary Christian spring festival should happen on a day of the month (Nisan 14, the Passover day) or on a day of the week (Sunday).

 Eusebius is our primary source for the controversy between Polycarp and Anicetus.
 Polycarp knew the apostle John and was of such stature that many considered him John’s spiritual, though not apostolic, successor in Asia Minor.
 Polycarp believed that Nisan 14 was the correct time for the spring festival, but Anicetus, bishop of Rome, favored Sunday.

-A careful reading of the evidence shows that an annual Lord's Supper was not the issue, neither was Easter, or at least what we think of as Easter.
-No one was arguing that the Lord's Supper should only be kept once a year.
-And no one was arguing over Easter bunnies and colored eggs.
+An annual Lord’s Supper was not the issue, neither was Easter, or at least what we think of as Easter.
+No one was arguing that the Lord’s Supper should only be kept once a year.
+No one was arguing over Easter bunnies and colored eggs.

-Furthermore, none of the Quartodecimans claimed that it was wrong to celebrate Jesus' resurrection.
-To the contrary, the evidence indicates that both Polycarp and Anicetus celebrated Jesus' resurrection.
-Polycarp's claim seems to have been that the best day to do so was on Nisan 14.
+Furthermore, none of the Quartodecimans claimed that it was wrong to celebrate Jesus’ resurrection.
+To the contrary, the evidence indicates that both Polycarp and Anicetus celebrated Jesus’ resurrection annually.
+Polycarp’s claim seems to have been that the best day to do so was on Nisan 14.
 Anicetus argued for Sunday.

-What is more intriguing for us is that Polycarp claimed his practice came to him from the apostle John.
-In other words, Polycarp essentially argued that the practice of celebrating Jesus' resurrection on Nisan 14 was an apostolic practice, at least for the apostle John.
+What is more intriguing for us is that Polycarp claimed his practice came from the apostle John.
+In other words, the practice of celebrating Jesus’ resurrection on Nisan 14 was an apostolic practice, at least for the apostle John.
 His argument was not so much scriptural as it was traditional.